dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 ## Call Graph API from a component using the Graph SDK

-The following `GraphExample` component uses an injected `GraphServiceClient` to obtain the user's AAD profile data and display their mobile phone number.
-For any test user that you create in AAD, make sure that you give the user's AAD profile a mobile phone number in the Azure portal.
+The following `GraphExample` component uses an injected `GraphServiceClient` to obtain the user's ME-ID profile data and display their mobile phone number.
+For any test user that you create in ME-ID, make sure that you give the user's ME-ID profile a mobile phone number in the Azure portal.

 `Pages/GraphExample.razor`: